Updated on October 14, 2022

 Mud daubers tend to be solitary and are usually placed into three categories based in part on their nest designs:

-- Metallic-blue mud daubers (also Sphecidae family) are sort of the odd one out, as they claim the nests of other mud daubers, using water to modify them for personal use.
+• Metallic-blue mud daubers (also Sphecidae family) are sort of the odd one out, as they claim the nests of other mud daubers, using water to modify them for personal use.
+The blue mud wasp (Chalybion californicum) is especially famous as a spider killer.

-Because of the dauber’s solitary habits, they’re known to build their nests in parts of human structures that rarely see traffic, such as attics, barns, and sheds.
+Because daubers are solitary wasps, they’re known to build their nests in parts of human structures that rarely see traffic, such as attics, barns, and sheds.
 It’s extremely rare for them to build a nest in major living areas or near frequently-used entrances.

-It should also be noted that another group of wasps, the potter wasps, also tend to make mud nests and have many of the same habits as mud daubers.
+It should also be noted that another group of wasps, the potter wasps, also tend to make mud nests.
+They have many of the same habits as mud daubers.
 The key difference is that potter nests literally resemble clay pottery.

-Another issue is that the mud daubers only use the nests for reproduction, so defense isn’t something they think about, especially since they only live for a year.
+Another issue is that the mud daubers only use the nests for reproduction.
+Defense isn’t something they think about, especially since they only live for a year.
 This can lead to other wasp species claiming the nests for their own.

 If you see more than one wasp around a mud dauber nest, this is likely what has happened.